reem-brimo/e-commerce/README.md

 This API is deployed using GitHub Actions and hosted on Somee.com.
 The CI/CD pipeline runs on every push to the server branch.

 # Contributing
-1.Fork the repository
+1. Fork the repository
-2.Create a new feature branch
+2. Create a new feature branch
-3.Commit your changes
+3. Commit your changes
-4.Submit a pull request
+4. Submit a pull request
-# E-Commerce API